Board of Directors

 Tom Ross

-Thomas W. Ross serves as a senior adviser to the Volcker Alliance, having stepped back from the role of president in December of 2021.
-He joined the Volcker Alliance as president in July 2016.
-He remains president emeritus of the seventeen-campus University of North Carolina having served as President from 2011 to 2016.
-Mr. Ross also serves as the Sanford Distinguished Fellow in Public Policy at the Duke University Sanford School of Public Policy.
+Thomas W. Ross served as president of the Volcker Alliance from 2016-2021.
+He currently serves on the Board of Directors and as Lead Independent Director of Bausch & Lomb Company, a Canadian-based eye care company.
+He is president emeritus of the seventeen-campus University of North Carolina having served as President from 2011 to 2016.
+Mr. Ross also served as the Sanford Distinguished Fellow in Public Policy at the Duke University Sanford School of Public Policy.

 Prior to becoming President of the UNC System, Mr. Ross served as President of Davidson College, executive director of the Z. Smith Reynolds Foundation, director of the North Carolina Administrative Office of the Courts, a Superior Court judge, chief of staff to a US Congressman, a member of a Greensboro, NC law firm and as an Assistant Professor of Public Law and Government at UNC-Chapel Hill’s School of Government.

-Active in civic and community activities, Mr. Ross currently serves on the Volcker Alliance Board of Directors as well as the Board of Directors of The Rensselaerville Institute and The National Center for State Courts.
-Mr. Ross also serves on the Board of Directors of Bausch Health Companies where is he is the lead independent director.
+Active in civic and community activities, Mr. Ross currently serves on the Volcker Alliance Board of Directors.
+Having previously served for six years on the Board of Directors of The National Center for State Courts, Mr. Ross now serves as co-chair of the Center’s National Leadership Council.
 He is an inaugural member of the Council on Criminal Justice and has served previously on the Board of Governors of the Center for Creative Leadership, the executive committee of the State Higher Education Executive Officers Association, the Board of Directors of the National System Heads Association, the Association of Governing Boards’ Council of Presidents, and the Council on Competitiveness.
 Additionally, he has served on the boards of the National Humanities Center, the David H. Murdock Research Institute, the NC Biotechnology Center, and the UNC Health Care System.
 A former chairman of the UNC Greensboro Board of Trustees, he has previously served on the Boards of Visitors for UNCG, UNC-Chapel Hill, and Wake Forest University and the Board of Trustees at Davidson College.

 Mr. Ross has received numerous awards and accolades for his public service and professional achievements.
 His many contributions to the judicial system have been recognized through the William H. Rehnquist Award for Judicial Excellence (2000), given annually to one state judge in the nation; Governing Magazine’s National Public Official of the Year Award (1994); the Foundation for the Improvement of Justice Award (1995); the American Society of Criminology President’s Award for Distinguished Contributions to Justice (2007); and the NC Bar Association Citizen Lawyer Award (2010).
-He has also been honored with The North Carolina Chamber of Commerce Distinguished Public Service Award (2016), The Echo Foundation’s Award Against Indifference (2015), Distinguished Alumni Awards from Davidson (2001) and the UNC-Chapel Hill School of Law (2005), the UNC-Chapel Hill Alumni Association’s Distinguished Service Award (2015), and an honorary doctorate from UNCG.
-In addition, he has received the Boy Scouts of America Silver Beaver Award (1993), the National Boy Scouts of America Distinguished Eagle Scout Award (1999), the Terry Sanford Citizen of the Year Award (2017) and the Order of the Long Leaf Pine (1999).
+He has also been honored with The North Carolina Chamber of Commerce Distinguished Public Service Award (2016), The Echo Foundation’s Award Against Indifference (2015), Distinguished Alumni Awards from Davidson (2001) and the UNC-Chapel Hill School of Law (2005), the UNC-Chapel Hill Alumni Association’s Distinguished Service Award (2015), the Order of the Long Leaf Pine, as well as an honorary doctorate from UNC Greensboro.

-Born and raised in Greensboro, NC, Mr. Ross holds a bachelor’s degree in political science from Davidson College (1972) and graduated with honors from the UNC-Chapel Hill School of Law (1975).
+Born and raised in Greensboro, NC, Mr. Ross holds a bachelor’s degree in political science from Davidson College and graduated with honors from the UNC-Chapel Hill School of Law.
 He is married to Susan Donaldson Ross, a former executive director of the Greensboro Bar Association.
 They have two adult children.